cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/ErrorValidation.md

 * Use [`AccessibilityFocusState`](https://developer.apple.com/documentation/swiftui/accessibilityfocusstate) to move VoiceOver focus to the first invalid input or error text when submitting a form with invalid data.
 * Use an `.accessibilityHint` matching the visible error message text for each invalid input.
-  * Or use an `.accessibilityValue` matching the input value plus the visible error message text for each invalid input.
 * Visually indicate required fields e.g. with an \* and explain the meaning of the \*.

 Notes:

 * Make sure error messages are meaningful and specific.
 * Don't rely on color as the only method of indicating errors.
-* If you do use `.accessibilityValue` to include the error message then don't forget to add the visible value text back into the `.accessibilityValue` or it will be overriden and VoiceOver will never speak the visible input value text.

 ## Applicable WCAG Success Criteria
 - [1.3.1: Info and Relationships](https://www.w3.org/WAI/WCAG22/Understanding/info-and-relationships)